scienxlab/checklists/machine-learning-review.md

 - Added question about model cards to P.10.
 - Clarified that 'cross validation' means 'multi-fold cross-validation' to D.6 and T.5.
 - Added question about 'when?' to D.7, along with explanatory paragraph.
-- Added remarks about hyperparameters, random seeds, and non-model-related arguments to T.2.
+- Added remarks about hyperparameters, random seeds, range boundaries, and non-model-related arguments to T.2.
 - Added training–validation metric comparison remarks to T.7 comments.
 - Made code elements more obvious.
 - Fixed various typos.